Watch the Throne: Recording

-In 2013, Jay-Z released his twelfth studio album Magna Carta...
+In 2013, Jay-Z released his twelfth studio album, Magna Carta...
 Holy Grail.
 In an interview, he revealed that two songs on the album were initially recorded for Watch the Throne - the song "Oceans", which features Frank Ocean, and the song "Holy Grail", which went on to feature Justin Timberlake.
 (Timberlake's contribution to the track was not anticipated at the time, until the duo collaborated on Timberlake's 2013 comeback single "Suit & Tie" and "Murder" from The 20/20 Experience and The 20/20 Experience – 2 of 2 respectively.)
-West and Jay-Z argued for four days about having them included on the Watch the Throne, however West eventually relented and the duo recorded "No Church in the Wild" and "Made in America".
+West and Jay-Z argued for four days about including them on Watch the Throne, but West eventually relented and the duo recorded "No Church in the Wild" and "Made in America".
 In an interview with Zane Lowe, Jay-Z said: "[There were] no lyrics on 'Holy Grail' and I recorded 'Oceans' and I played those records for Kanye," Jay explained.
 "And he was like, 'No those have to go on Watch the Throne,' so we spent four days arguing about those records and I was explaining to him why it wasn't right for this project and I had a whole idea for making this album called Magna Carta...
 Holy Grail, the "Holy Grail" part of the name came after."